MinaPecheux/Advent-Of-Code/2019/Javascript/README.md

 #### Answers
 **Part I: 2752191671 • Part II: 87571**

+> Day 9 relies on the Intcode interpreter that is implemented in the ``utils/intcode.js`` file.

 To be honest, while I spent *hours* trying to debug some index shifting errors, the problem is not that hard *per se*: once again, I'm asked to improve the Intcode program I worked on during Days 2, 5 and 7.
+Compared to the previous Intcode interpreter, we need to add a new mode, called the "relative" mode, that allows for address references with a relative base (that can be modified) and the ``offset_relative_base`` instruction to update this aforementioned relative base.

 My big issue was to properly understand what remain indices and what turn into data with the new mode... many thanks to [youaremean_YAM](https://www.reddit.com/user/youaremean_YAM/) for his/her JS solution that finally helped me get it right!

 Part I and Part II only differ in the input you pass your processing function: ``1`` for the first, ``2`` for the second.
 Other than that, you should execute the exact same code.

-Compared to the previous Intcode interpreter, we need to add a new mode, called the "relative" mode, that allows for address references with a relative base (that can be modified) and the ``offset_relative_base`` to update this aforementioned relative base.
-I've also added a debug mode to show the instructions execution process step by step and I've cleaned up the code to better use the ``ProgramInstance``'s own variables.

-*Note: I've also added a "debug" mode to the ``ProgramInstance`` class to allow for a step-by-step logging of the instructions execution.*

 ## Day 10: Monitoring Station